The European Commission states “growing threats from disinformation” in North Macedonia

 She referred to a study, according to which 80 percent of EU citizens see fake news as a problem in their country and for democracy.
 According to her, data shows that half of Europeans aged 15 do not know how to distinguish disinformation.
 The European Commissioner pointed out that disinformation leads to division in society and causes damage.

-This article has been produced within the project Fact-Checking the Progress of North Macedonia towards the EU, implemented by the Metamorphosis Foundation.
+This article has been produced within the project Promoting Access to Reliable News to Counter Disinformation, implemented by the Metamorphosis Foundation.
 The article, originally published by Truthmeter,, is made possible by the support of the American non-profit foundation NED (National Endowment for Democracy).
 The content of this article is the responsibility of the author and does not necessarily reflect the views of Metamorphosis, NED or their partners.